Components

 かれ

-Can you meet him?
+Will you meet her?

 Kanshudo is your AI Japanese tutor, and your constant companion on the road to mastery of the Japanese language.
 To get started learning Japanese, just follow the study recommendations on your Dashboard.
 You can use Quick search (accessible using the icon at the top of every page) to look up any Japanese word, kanji or grammar point, as well as to find anything on Kanshudo quickly.
 For an overview, take the tour.